Prof. Xu Huiying

 Figure 1 variety factors’ framework of interdisciplinary teacher cooperation

-A certain meaning, this dissertation mainly depends on action research to explore the model of interdisciplinary teacher cooperation in China Firstly, this dissertation: “Interdisciplinary approaches to environmental education: two case studies in China” depends on practice of the project of ‘Young Citizens’ Initiative for Water’.
+A certain meaning, this dissertation mainly depends on action research to explore the model of interdisciplinary teacher cooperation in China Firstly, this dissertation: “Interdisciplinary approaches to environmental education: two case studies in China” depends on the practice of the project of ‘Young Citizens’ Initiative for Water’.
 (YCIFW)

-The project’s fund is provided by Netherlandish NOVIB organization.
-This project of leadership institute is composed of the World Wide Fund for Nature(WWF)、Beijing Normal University(BNU) and Peoples Education Publishing Press(PEP).
+The project’s fund is provided by the Netherlandish NOVIB organization.
+This project of the leadership institute is composed of the World Wide Fund for Nature(WWF)、Beijing Normal University(BNU) and Peoples Education Publishing Press(PEP).
 Their responsibilities are:

 PEP: taking charge of drumbeating and exploring educational materials、networking.